TRQ1/trq1.github.io/_posts/2019-01-24-kubernetes-pipeline.markdown

 RUN useradd --system --shell /bin/bash --create-home --home /home/jenkins jenkins

 # This is actually a very dirty hack because it grants sudo privilieges to user `jenkins` without password!
-#
-# Unfortunately the CentOS installation needs some further adaptions to project specific needs which
-# cannot (or shoudn't) be done on the public internet (e.g. modify /etc/hosts, add certificates to java keystore, ...).
-#
-# If there's a better way to customize the installation during runtime with root access, you're welcome to improve
-# this Dockerfile or to describe the approach.
-#
 RUN echo "jenkins ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/jenkins

 # Switch to user `jenkins`